RayNieport/LocalToast/README.md

 > **Note:** The container runs as a non-root user (UID 1000).
 Ensure your `./recipes` folder is writable by your local user.

+## 🔒 Security & Remote Access

+**LocalToast is designed strictly for Local Area Network (LAN) use and should NEVER be exposed to the public internet.** To keep the application as lightweight and fast as possible (especially for legacy devices), LocalToast intentionally **does not include any authentication or login screens**.
+Anyone who can access the URL has full permission to add, edit, or delete your recipes.

+* **Do not** port-forward LocalToast through your router.
+* **Do not** put it behind a public-facing reverse proxy without adding your own robust authentication layer (like Authelia or basic auth).

+**Need to access your cookbook away from home?**
+We strongly recommend using a secure mesh VPN like [Tailscale](https://tailscale.com/) or [WireGuard](https://www.wireguard.com/).
+This allows you to securely access your LocalToast instance from anywhere in the world while keeping it completely invisible to the public internet.

 ## 🛠️ Architecture

 LocalToast uses a **Supervisord** managed container to run three services efficiently: